Shoes, Books, Bullets and Backpacks – Every Found Object On the Mexican Border Represents a Tragedy

 Videos by VICE

-Misrach has teamed up with Mexican composer Guillermo Galindo for the project – which will be ongoing until its culmination as a huge, interactive travelling exhibition 2016 – who is building functional, playable instruments from the found objects.
-At face value a rucksack or a trainer is banal, but together the two artists are attempting to address the humanity behind the statistics, to make people realise that every lost shoe belonged to a lost person.
+Misrach has teamed up with Mexican composer Guillermo Galindo for the project – which will be ongoing until its culmination as a huge, interactive exhibition in 2016 – who is building functional, fully playable instruments from the found objects.
+At face value a backpack or a trainer is completely banal, but together the two artists are attempting to address the humanity behind the statistics, to make people realise that every lost shoe belonged to a lost person.

 VICE: Hi Richard.
 What pulls you to the Mexican border?